cysouw/graphicalgrammar/text/other.md

 Structure of subordination of the fable in [@last] as analysed by Buslaev [-@buslaev1844: 260].
 The original sentence has a complex centre-embedded structure.
 The large brackets indicate that this part should be placed internal to the part above it.
 :::

-Philip Fedorovich Fortunatov (1948-1914) was a student of Buslaev and the teacher of many of the later authors discussed here (Peshkovsky, Porzhezinsky, Ushakov) https://en.wikipedia.org/wiki/Filipp_Fortunatov
+Philip Fedorovich Fortunatov (1948-1914)^[Some basic biographical information is available online at <https://en.wikipedia.org/wiki/Filipp_Fortunatov>, accessed 25 March 2025.] was a student of Buslaev and the teacher of Peshkovsky (see [@sec:peshkovsky1914]) and Ushakov (see [@sec:ushakov1926]), who in turn had a great influence on the post-revolution russian grammarians.
+However, Fortunatov does not appear to have used any graphical grammar.
+Also, the post-revolution grammatical visualisation in the russian tradition do not follow Buslaev's approach, so there does not seem to have been a direct influence.

 ### Lugebil (1883) *Синтаксись Аполлонія Даскола* {#sec:lugebil1883}